nuvalis/GMAQ/README.md

 Installation
 ------------------
-Step 1 Clone it
+- Step 1 Clone it
+- Step 2 Use Composer to install the required packages
-Step 2 Visit webroot/install and webroot/setup for new dev sqlitedb.
+- Step 3 Visit {yoururl}/webroot/install and {yoururl}/webroot/setup for new dev sqlitedb.
-Step 3 Play.
+- Step 4 Thats it!
+Start posting and testing!

 TODO
 ==========